tong-jin-nyu/filtering-Enron-spam-emails-using-supervised-learning/README.md

 ## Project Name

-Filtering Spam Emails with Supervised Learning Algorithms mUsing the Enron Datasets
+Filtering Spam Emails with Supervised Learning Algorithms Using the Enron Datasets

 ## Team Members